pbastowski/vue-todos/README.md

 ## See the project running

-In your cloned folder type this at the shell prompt:
+In your cloned project folder type this at the shell prompt to start the app

 ```bash
 vue serve